MetaMask/react-sdk-linea-workshop/README.md

 - Mint a Ticket NFT
 - See the Ticket NFT show up at bottom of page
 - Disconnect from Metamask Mobile and ensure we are prompted in UI

+### Step 10

+If you made it through this tutorial, consider saving the repo for future reference, as long as it is not archived it will continuously be updated and maintained to work with the MetaMask SDK, Linea, and Hardhat.
+Share it with anyone you like and feel free to fork, clone, modify, contribute or outright steal anything in this workshop.
+It's fair use and open source.

 This is just a demo application, but it covers a lot of the basics you would need in a ral world Dapp that uses MetaMask and gives your users the ability to connect to both Browser Extension and Mobile from their Dapp which up until MetaMask SDK was no easy task.